About the Elections Committee

 Responsibilities of Members

-1. Upon the motion of any EC member or SPO, the EC must review a member for violations of this code, impropriety, or failure to fulfill the duties of office.
+1. Upon the motion of any EC member or OSI, the EC must review a member for violations of this code, impropriety, or failure to fulfill the duties of office.
 A two-thirds vote by closed ballot of the remaining voting membership of the EC is required to dismiss the member from office.

 2. A member whose membership is under scrutiny, as well as the member calling for the review, forfeits the right to vote in any decision pertaining to membership.